 Each spring the Raritan Headwaters Association organizes clean up programs to protect water quality and promote public stewardship of local streams and rivers.
 This year’s annual stream clean up will be at multiple sites throughout Hunterdon, Somerset and Morris Counties.
 NWNL Director Alison M. Jones will be one of the volunteers participating.

-NWNL will complete its Columbia River documentation with this expedition – the 20th expedition since NWNL was founded in 2007 – along the Snake River, the largest tributary to the Columbia.
+NWNL will complete its Columbia River documentation with a 4th expedition to this important Pacific NW watershed.
+The Snake River is the largest tributary to the Columbia.
 See our Expedition Purpose and Itinerary.

 June 13: 6th Annual Sustainable Raritan River Conference, New Brunswick, NJ